DFE-Digital/teaching-school-hub-finder/README.md

 When updating the `db/data/hubs.csv` file, please make sure to run `rails r 'Hub::Importer.new.reload!'` locally first to make sure all changes were applied.

+### Updating Authorities File

+Geojson file can be find here: https://geoportal.statistics.gov.uk/datasets/f23beaa3769a4488b6a5f0cfb7980f51_0/explore?location=52.427623%2C-1.470139%2C8.26
+Due to size of the file, it is split into several files.
+Individual files should be smaller than 100 MB due to git limitations.
+See `lib/tasks/split_authorities_file.rake` for details.

 ## Testing

 ### Mocking with VCR for feature specs